KarlEilebrecht/patterns-kompakt-code/src/test/java/de/calamanari/pk/factorymethod/README.md

 No.|Quality|Motivation
 ---|-------|----------
 1|Customizability|It shall be easy to integrate new voucher creation methods based on client requirements.
-2|Extendability|The concrete vouche (its properties) shall not be restricted.
+2|Extendability|The concrete voucher (its properties) shall not be restricted.
 3|Testability|The design shall encourage testing decoupled from the rest of the application.

 ## Choice of Pattern